Meet Our Leadership Team

 Kamaar Taliaferro

-Political Action / Housing Committee co-chair
+Political Action Committee Chair

 Bio